3DS 2.0 in Checkout

 4. PXP Checkout collects Browser information and performs Device Fingerprinting

-8. Customer is redirected as usual to the merchant success or error page
+8. The customer is redirected as usual to the merchant success or error page

 Pre-requisites